 Cutting Off Access

 Once the ants take the bait and carry it back to the nest, your ant problem may be temporarily over soon.
 Now, you need to make sure they don’t come back.
 Whenever possible, eliminate all the points of entry the ants use to get into your home.
 Take care of doors and windows by:

 - Sealing and caulking edges.

 - Applying ant spray to the entry points.

-- Keeping the landscaping around your house trimmed back from the exterior walls.
+- Keep the landscaping around your house trimmed back from the exterior walls.

 - Not stacking up firewood against your home’s exterior.

-- Keeping your lawn healthy and free of bare patches.
+- Keep your lawn healthy and free of bare patches.

 Baiting the Trap

 The bait for your trap needs to consist of two things: something to attract the ants and something toxic they can bring back to their nest.
 For the part that attracts, you need food that ants like to eat.
 Remember that some ants like protein, and others like plant matter.
 Some love sweet liquids.
 Most homeowners use boric acid as a toxic ingredient, but there are other insecticides you can use as well.
 But to attract ants to your bait, you need to make sure no water or food is sitting around to draw them in the wrong direction.
 If you want them to take the bait, you need to make sure it looks and smells better to the ants than anything else in the house.
 After you set the trap, practice patience; it might take a week or more to see any results.